onat-dalmaz/oni-website-new/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - AI for healthcare
+  - Compressed & Computational MRI
-  - Signal Processing
+  - Signal Processing for Machine Learning
-  - Computational MRI
+  - Generative & Diffusion Models
-  - Medical Image Analysis
+  - Inverse Problems
-  - Generative Models
+  - Uncertainty Quantification

 # Education to show in About widget
 education: